bigfishhhhhzoey/GenerativeAI/Customer Support System: Moderation + Classification + Checkout + Evaluation/README.md

 Here are some test cases with expected outputs, which were used to test the core functionality of this app.

-### Input Moderation
+### Input Moderation:
 For a benign comment, the system should not flag anything, but for inappropriate comments, it should detect and prevent further action.

+### Prompt Injection Prevention:
-- **Prompt Injection Prevention**: The system should recognize common prompt injection attempts and flag them appropriately.
+The system should recognize common prompt injection attempts and flag them appropriately.

+### Classification:
-- **Classification**: Proper classification of customer support queries (e.g., "delete my profile" classified as "Account Management").
+Proper classification of customer support queries (e.g., "delete my profile" classified as "Account Management").

+### Chain of Thoughts Reasoning:

+### Output Moderation:
+After generating a chatbot response, this function checks if the output is appropriate.

+### Output Self-Evaluation:

+### Evaluation with Rubric

+### Evaluation with Ideal Answer

 ---